 Award: HONORABLE MENTION

-WHY WE LIKE IT: This unique model offers a convenient form factor and decent sound performance to deliver an easy-to-use unit specifically made for virtual reality gaming.
+WHY WE LIKE IT: This unique model offers a convenient form factor, and decent sound performance to deliver an easy-to-use unit specifically made for virtual reality gaming.
 With the 3.5mm audio jack, this unit provides users with fantastic compatibility across multiple virtual reality headsets.

-The Bionik Mantis gaming headset is an excellent choice for users that want an easy-to-use device that is specifically catered to VR experiences.
+The Bionik Mantis gaming headset is an excellent choice for users who want an easy-to-use device specifically catered to VR experiences.
 While this model is intended for PSVR headsets, the clip design is compatible with most leading VR headsets like the Rift S and Oculus Quest.
 While this unit isn’t great as a general gaming headset due to the split design, the 20” 3.5mm audio jack connection ensures high compatibility across VR headsets.